4. Wind Powered Electricity

 Offshore wind is at a disadvantage relative to onshore wind when it comes to costs and energy transmission.
 Installing wind turbines offshore is more difficult and the wind turbines themselves are larger, both of which mean the cost of offshore wind is higher.
 Adding further challenges and expense, the electricity generated at an offshore turbine must be brought onshore through power cables anchored to the ocean floor.
 Other offshore technologies like wave energy converters and tidal stream generators face this same difficulty.

-Regardless of where the wind turbines are located, the electricity generated from them is renewable and no greenhouse gases are generated by electricity production.
+Regardless of where the wind turbines are located, the electricity generated from them is renewable and no greenhouse gases are generated during electricity production.
 As with other energy sources, greenhouse gases are generated during construction of the turbines and extraction of raw materials to make turbines.
-The challenge facing the future of wind energy is what will happen to the turbine blades when they reach the end of their lifespan, which is about 20-30 years, which means the first major wave of wind turbines are just now reaching this point.
-Most of the components in a wind turbine are recyclable, however a major component in the blades is fiberglass which is hard to recycle.
+The challenge facing the future of wind energy is what will happen to the turbine blades when they reach the end of their lifespan.
+The lifespan is about 20-30 years, which means the first major wave of wind turbines are just now reaching this point.
+Most of the components in a wind turbine are recyclable, however a major component in the blades is fiberglass, which is hard to recycle.
 Efforts to reduce the waste impact from turbine blades are focusing on making blades from alternative materials, repurposing the fiberglass for other building materials, or re-using the blade in its entirety in interesting ways, such as bike sheds in Denmark or noise barriers for highways.

 References